-I am currently in the coursework phase of my PhD, however, my research for my upcoming dissertation will likely continue to explore the use of technology as a tool for social connections by disabled youth.
-I am particularly interested in social media representations of disability, and the changing accessibility landscape for disabled students due to COVID-19.
+I am currently in the comprehensive exam phase of my PhD, having completed coursework in spring 2022.
+However, my research for my upcoming dissertation will likely continue to explore the use of technology as a tool for social connections by disabled youth.
+I am also interested in social media representations of disability, and the changing accessibility landscape for disabled students due to COVID-19.

 A LITTLE MORE ABOUT ME:

-- PhD student in the Communication and Culture Program at York University and X University in Toronto, Canada
+- PhD student in the Communication and Culture Program at York University and Toronto Metropolitan University in Toronto, Canada

 - Brock University alum